-This recipe is as much a tasty treat as it is a study in traditional Thai food, and more specifically royal Thai cuisine.
-These are savoury snacks filled with a sweet-salty pork and peanut filling, wrapped in a tender butterfly-pea-flower-dyed dough.
+This recipe is as much a tasty treat as it is a study in traditional, royal Thai cuisine.
+These are savoury dumplings filled with a sweet-salty pork and peanut filling, wrapped in a tender butterfly-pea-flower-dyed dough.
 It's a LOT of work, and I'm not gonna pretend it's something you can pull off on a Wednesday night.
 But if there's a special occasion coming up, the deliciousness and the wow-factor of these might very well be worth the effort, and they're also gluten-free and dairy free!

 The Chor Muang Tweezers